nadouani/playframework2-elasticsearch/README.md

 });
 ```

-Additionally, if you want to set a parent-child relationship or a nested type, it is easy as setting an annotation:
+Additionally, if you want to set a parent-child relationship or a nested type, it is as easy as setting an annotation:

 ```
 package models;